FoxsterDev/FoxsterDev/README.md

 **FoxsterDev/FoxsterDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 👨‍💻 All of my projects are available at [here](https://www.linkedin.com/in/khalandachev/details/projects/))
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...